 - Conduct the "Extended Shutdown" procedure on page 6 if the unit is installed. - Ensure the cold water basin is fully drained and the drain is open. - For storage prior to installation, all components and accessories, which sometimes ship inside the unit and are not a permanent fixture in the basin, should be removed and stored indoors. - Remove the bottom drain plug to the spray pump(s).
 Put the plug(s) in a marked plastic bag and attach to the spray pump(s) for future use. - Remove and store fan belts (if supplied) at room temperature.
-Tag belts appropriately for future identification. - Precautions for PF2 Closed Circuit Cooling Towers - PF2 Storage Prior to Installation The unit's coil connections should remain capped for the duration of storage. - PF2 Installed and Piped but not Filled This unit does not require additional precautions. - PF2 Unit Installed and Operated This unit should remain filled.
-If the unit is stored in a freezing climate, the coil must be protected from freezing.
-For protection against coil freeze-up, use of an inhibited glycol solution is recommended.
-If protecting the coils with glycol is not possible, the galvanized steel coils should be drained completely and capped once as much water and moisture is removed from the coil as possible. - Precautions for PC2 Evaporative Condensers - PC2 Storage Prior to Installation The coils should be charged with nitrogen at 15 psig at the factory.
-This is available through BAC for a nominal fee. - PC2 Extended Shutdown Periods after Start-Up The coils should be charged with nitrogen at 15 psig in the field and capped by adding a threaded connection or a welded cap.
+Tag belts appropriately for future identification. - Precautions: - Storage Prior to Installation The coils should be charged with nitrogen at 15 psig at the factory. - Extended Shutdown Periods after Start-Up The coils should be charged with nitrogen at 15 psig in the field and capped by adding a threaded connection or a welded cap.
 Upon start-up, the coil connections will require cutting and bevelling. - Apply a weather-resistant lubricant or heavy grease such as Anti-Seize (BAC Part # 160069) to all exposed threaded or flanged connections and the adjustable motor base threaded rod. - Insert desiccant bags into the control panel (if supplied) to absorb moisture.
 Seal the control panel for storage. - Spray coat electrical component housings (if supplied) with a suitable protective coating, such as Cosmoline® Weathershed, and individually cover them with plastic, taking care to leave openings for free air circulation. - Inspect the protective finish on the unit.
 Clean and refinish as required.
-Refer to "Corrosion Protection" on page 18 for more details. - Verify combined inlet shield retainers are compressed.
+Refer to "Corrosion Protection" on page 18 for more details.